Skip to Content

 How to Propagate Peperomia

-Alright alright alright, it’s time for another plant propagation post!
-Today I’m jumping off of the peperomia care tips post I published a few weeks ago and am talking about propagating peperomia.
+It’s time for another plant propagation article!
+Today I’m jumping off of the peperomia care tips article I published a few weeks ago and am talking about propagating peperomia.
 Because it’s easy to care for and easy to propagate!

-Quick little refresher on peperomia plant care first.
-Because you gotta know the right way to take care of your plants before you make more of them.
-There are over 1,500 varieties of this small plant, but in my last post I chatted about some of the most popular varieties you’ve probably seen in your local nursery:
+There are over 1,500 varieties of this small plant, but in my last article I chatted about some of the most popular varieties you’ve probably seen in your local nursery:

 plant cuttings rooting in a glass jar